Refugees and Asylum Seekers

 The Conversation Café with be held every two weeks and will provide support for refugees and asylum seekers to practice English skills in a casual setting.
 We will provide a welcoming space where you can practice your language skills with native English speakers in an informal environment over a cup of tea and a biscuit.

-The Conversation Café will be held every two weeks from 10am – 12pm, upcoming dates are as follows:
+The Conversation Café will be held every two weeks from 10am – 12pm, upcoming dates for 2020 are as follows: